soasme/PeppaPEG/README.md

 ## Sequence

-Sequence is a container of multiple rules.
+Sequence is a container of multiple rules in order.
-It matches the input only when all of the inner rules match successfully.
+It matches to the input only when all of the inner rules match successfully.

-Any inner rule failed match results in a complete failure for the Sequence rule.
-The scenario of not fully matches also count as a failed match.

-An analogy to Sequence is like logic operator `and`.
+An analogy to Sequence is logic operator `and`.

 In this example, we wrap up three literals into a sequence.